BarquistLab/sCIRCLE/README.md

 If you want to import your own data set, you have to follow certain conventions in order to make sCIRCLE read your data set correctly.
 To start the software you must provide a count matrix, a phenotypic data file for cell annotation and a gene annotation file.
 The number of cells and genes have to be constant in all three import files.

 ### Count Matrix
 You can import your count matrix as a csv- or excel-file.
 You can load in raw counts or normalized and pre-processed counts, depending on what you want to visualize.
+When initially importing a count matrix you have to decide whether you want to normalize for library size computing Transcripts Per Million.

 | Locus Tag  | CellID1 | CellID2 |....
 | ---------- | ------------- | ------------|-----------|